Business Studies

 Year 12

-- Recruitment and Selection
+- Unit 8 Recruitment and Selection

 Year 13

-- International Business
+- Unit 1 Exploring Business

 Unit 1: Research business by looking at ownership, how its financed, influences from a variety of stakeholders, why its successful, how innovation plays a role in a successful business.

 Unit 2: Design a marketing campaign for a selected business.
-Explain and justify marketing decisions regarding setting marketing objectives, budgets, which media to use etc. This will be written up over a 3 hour controlled session.
+Explain and justify marketing decisions regarding setting marketing objectives, budgets, which media to use etc. This will be written up over a 3-hour controlled session.

 A link to the exam specification is here: Specification - BTEC National Diploma in Business